Enter new value for parameter

-Tunable parameters connected to Dashboard blocks are logged to the Simulation Data
+Tunable parameters connected to dashboard blocks are logged to the Simulation Data

-logged parameter data in the MATLAB® workspace by exporting the parameter data from the Simulation Data Inspector
+access logged parameter data in the MATLAB® workspace by exporting the parameter data from the Simulation Data Inspector

-UI or by using the
+by using the UI or the

 Simulink.sdi.exportRun function.
 For more information about exporting